pretix/pretix/doc/development/api/quality.rst

     #.
 Refunds are implemented, if possible.

     #.
-In case of overpayment or external refunds, a "required action" is created to notify the event organizer.
+In case of overpayment or external refunds, an external refund is properly created.

 #.
 If the plugin adds steps to the checkout process, it has been tested in combination with the pretix widget.